exercism/go/concepts/variadic-functions/about.md

 ```
 The way variadic functions work is by converting the variable number of arguments to a slice of the type of the variadic parameter.

-For instance, in line no. 22 of the program above, the variable number of arguments to the find function are 89, 90, 95.
+For instance, in line `find(89, 90, 95)` of the program above, the variable number of arguments to the find function are 89, 90, 95.
 The find function expects a variadic int argument.

 Hence these three arguments will be converted by the compiler to a `slice of type int []int{89, 90, 95}` and then it will be passed to the find function.